Run Library¶

 Introduction¶

 The VHDL run library is a number of VHDL packages providing functionality for running a VUnit testbench.
-This functionality is also known as the VHDL test runner (VR).
-It’s possible to run a VUnit testbench standalone, just using VR, but the highly recommended approach and the main focus of this user guide is to use VR together with the Python-based test runner (PR) documented in this user guide and API documentation.
+This functionality, also known as the VHDL test runner (VR), can be used standalone but the highly recommended approach, and the main focus of this user guide, is to use VR together with the Python-based test runner (PR).
+More information on the PR can be found in the PR user guide and the PR API documentation.

 Minimal VUnit Testbench¶

-A (close to) minimal VUnit testbench looks like this
+A (close to) minimal VUnit testbench is outlined below.

 library vunit_lib;